davesean/modular_semantic_segmentation/README.md

 To have a base segmantation network, the framework already included an AdapNet implementation that could easily be trained on the Cityscapes dataset.
 The only modification necessary, was that a different aspect ratio (1:1, instead of 2:1) and size of images was necessary to work together with the conditional GAN.

 # Conditional GAN
+The cGAN in this implementation was based off the paper ["Image-to-Image Translation with Conditional Adversarial Networks"](https://arxiv.org/abs/1611.07004) by Isola et al (2017).
+As this implementation uses PyTorch, two implementation of this paper in Tensorflow were combined. ([Affinelayer's](https://github.com/affinelayer/pix2pix-tensorflow) and [Yenchenlin's](https://github.com/yenchenlin/pix2pix-tensorflow)) The cGAN is also trained on the Cityscapes dataset.

 <table>
   <tr>